accelero-cloud/appkernel/docs/the_model.rst

 Extensible Data Validation
 ``````````````````````````
 We tried to make the boring task of validation a simple and fun experience for you.
-Therefore all Properties have a builtin
+Therefore all properties have a builtin
 **required** field which - if set to True - will check the existence of a property.
 But in some cases this is far from enough, this is why we introduced the validator lists, which provides a higher sophistication
 for backend and database validation.